WKLT: History

 Throughout the 1990s, the station, and Northern Broadcast, were managed by Richard Dills of Grand Rapids.
 Dills, former General Manager of WKLQ-FM modeled WKLT after WKLQ even going so far as to copy the KLQ logo for KLT.
 In 2005, Charlie Ferguson took over the GM position at Northern Broadcast after a long stint in Minot, North Dakota, Northern Radio's home city.
 The Double Rock slogan was changed to "The Rock Station" reflecting the long history of the station.
 With the change, listeners have noted that the station has become more heavily gold-based than before but that they still plays some currents as well.

 Mid-day personality and Program Director Terri Ray has become a Northern Michigan icon.
 She came to KLT in January 1984.
 She hosts the highly rated noon time request show "Lunch at the Leetsville Cafe" for 3 plus decades.
 Terri Ray is also the host of a local music feature called "KLT's Garage" that airs on Sunday nights at 9.

 In August 2008, a construction permit was granted for FM translator W281AY 104.1 Alpena.

 On February 24, 2020, WKLT switched simulcasters from WKLZ-FM (sold to Educational Media Foundation, eventually switching to EMF's Air1 contemporary Christian format) to WBCM 93.5 FM Boyne City (switched from a simulcast with country-formatted WTCM 103.5 FM Traverse City).
+This coincided with the station being acquired by Midwestern Broadcasting Company.
 In April 2020, sister station WRGZ began simulcasting WKLT's classic rock format after 13 years of simulcasting WATZ's country format.